Jarred Kelenic Player Props: Mariners vs. Orioles

-On Friday, Jarred Kelenic (.278 slugging percentage in past 10 games, with no home runs) and the Seattle Mariners face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 7:05 PM ET.
+On Saturday, Jarred Kelenic (hitting .167 in his past 10 games) and the Seattle Mariners play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
+First pitch is at 4:05 PM ET.

-In his last game he had a hitless showing (0-for-5) against the Yankees.
+In his last game he had a one-hit showing (1-for-5) against the Orioles.

 Jarred Kelenic Game Info & Props vs. the Orioles